dfinity/portal/docs/developer-docs/use-cases/considerations-for-nft-devs.md

 ### Implement mechanisms to backup and restore state

 The IC itself does not yet support backup and restoration of the canister state, but it can be implemented in the canister itself.
-Regular backups are insurance against the worst-case scenario that a canister gets deallocated or there are issues with upgrading a canister.
+Regular backups are insurance against the worst-case scenario that a canister gets reallocated or there are issues with upgrading a canister.
 [This forum post](https://forum.dfinity.org/t/backup-restore-function-for-a-canister/12849/3) describes the approach [Distrikt](https://distrikt.app) is using.

 ### Consider using a dedicated service for storing the transaction history